 Every summer my mother ordered a box of library books from the Oklahoma State Library Commission (now the Oklahoma State Department of Libraries).
-It was always a great day when it came.
+It was always a great day when the books came.
 As soon as we finished one box, she sent for another.
 Reading took us around the world.

-In college I studied to be a teacher.
+TEACHER AND TEACHER EDUCATOR In college I studied to be a teacher.
 I taught just about all of the elementary school grades.
 It was valuable experience when I became a professor at Teachers College, Columbia University in New York.
 There I taught men and women who were studying to be teachers, school principals, and to work in education-related jobs.
 I have worked with educators all over the world to support their efforts to provide quality education to children and young people.

-Now I share my time between Baltimore and with my daughter and granddaughter in Stratford-upon-Avon, England, where my daughter is studying at the famous Shakespeare Institute.
+AUTHOR AND TRAVELER Now I share my time between Baltimore and with my daughter and granddaughter in Stratford-upon-Avon, England where my daughter is studying at the famous Shakespeare Institute.
 I like to garden, read, write, and go for long walks.
 I like to travel, too.
 I’ve been lucky enough to work in many places around the world.
 What a wonderful world we live in!
 Below are some pictures taken in some of the places I’ve been lucky enough to visit.

-I think Bilbo Baggins had it right, Yet feet that wandering have gone, Turn at last to home afar.
+Still, I think Bilbo Baggins had it right, Yet feet that wandering have gone, Turn at last to home afar.
 J.R.R.
 Tolkien, The Hobbit.
-And home is where family is.
+For me, home is where family is.